-Your coaches are local Alaskan’s with years of experience and expertise.
+Your mountain bike clinic coaches are local Alaskan’s with years of experience and expertise.
 They have in-depth knowledge and the technical know-how to help you become the mountain biker you want to be.

-This three-week course begins with the core fundamentals of mountain biking.
+This two-week course begins with the core fundamentals of mountain biking.
 Topics include bike-body separation, climbing positions, braking, descending positions, cornering, front, and rear-wheel lifts, ratcheting, and balance techniques.

 This two-week mountain bike clinic will focus on the skills needed to ride the modern flow trails fast and in control.
 Each class we will session one of the one-way flow trails, rotating between Hillside and Kincaid.